Chicken Stew with Ginseng ("Sam Gye Tang" or "Sam Gae Tang")

 1/4 inch piece ginger, peeled

-* You can purchase "Sam Gye Tang Package" contains all 4 main ingredients at our ginseng shop.
+* You can purchase "Sam Gye Tang Package" contains all 4 main ingredients in our ginseng shop.

 Step 1: Clean the chicken inside and out.